Algorithmic Stablecoins: A New Approach to Stability

 Practical Limitations of Crypto

-Imagine you’re using crypto to pay a bill: you agree to pay X amount of Bitcoin for a particular good or service, and when you made the arrangement, it had a value of about 100 dollars.
-But guess what – a few days later, the value of Bitcoin sees an upturn, and you end up shelling out the equivalent of 120 dollars instead.
+Imagine you’re using crypto to pay a bill: you agree to pay X amount of Bitcoin for a particular good or service.
+When you made the arrangement, it had a value of about 100 dollars.
+But guess what – a few days later, the value of Bitcoin sees an upturn.
+You end up shelling out the equivalent of 120 dollars instead.
 You wouldn’t have agreed to pay 120 – so you feel you’ve lost out.
 The point?: the changing value of crypto denies users price certainty.

-And similarly, this impacts traders: how can you retain the profits of your trades, if the value of your holdings is constantly changing?
+Similarly, this impacts traders.
+How can you retain the profits of your trades, if the value of your holdings is constantly changing?
 The exact same amount of Bitcoin might be worth more, or less, tomorrow, making it impossible to “bank” your earnings.

 In both these instances, it’s easy to see how the lack of price certainty for crypto is problematic for users.